Skip to main content

 Tax Court of Canada Legal Support

-The Tax Court of Canada (the “Tax Court”) is where taxpayers usually have some of the largest reductions in tax payable, yet the structure of your case at the outset (CRA Audit) can determine the level of success at Tax Court.
+The Tax Court of Canada (the “Tax Court”) is often where taxpayers achieve the largest reductions in tax payable.
+However, the way your case is structured from the outset (during the CRA audit stage) can heavily influence your success at Tax Court.

-There are potential advantages to going before the Tax Court.
-The CRA is represented by the Department of Justice, who can serve as a ‘fresh set of eyes’ vs. the CRA officers you previously dealt with.
-You are also before a Tax Court judge who knows the law but is neutral on your case.
+There are distinct advantages to bringing a dispute before the Tax Court.
+For one, the CRA will be represented by the Department of Justice, which means a fresh set of eyes (different from the CRA auditors you dealt with).
+Additionally, a Tax Court judge – who is knowledgeable in tax law – will be a neutral decision-maker in your case.

 5 Steps of The Tax Court of Canada’s Process